WillyChap/willychap.github.io/_pages/projects.md

 *****

-## Parameterizing subgrid-scale eddy effects using Deep Learning
+## Parameterizing subgrid-scale eddy effects using deep learning

 Most eddy-permitting models presently employ some kind of hyper-viscosity, which is shown to cause a significant amount of energy dissipation.
 However, comparison to higher resolution simulations shows that only enstrophy, but almost no energy, should be dissipated below the grid-scale.
 As a result of the artificial energy sink associated with viscous parameterizations, the eddy fields in eddy permitting models are generally not energetic enough.
 - Jansen and Held, 2014